matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ### Other operations permitted on Future

-- `get(long timeout, TimeUnit unit)` defines maximum time period during current thread will wait for a result.
+- `get(long timeout, TimeUnit unit)` defines maximum time period during current thread will wait for a result
 - To cancel the task call `cancel(mayInterruptIfRunning)`.
-The flag mayInterrupt indicates that task should be interrupted if it was started and is running right now.
+The flag mayInterrupt indicates that task should be interrupted if it was started and is running right now
-- To check if task is completed/finished by calling `isDone()`.
+- To check if task is completed/finished by calling `isDone()`
 - To check if the lengthy task were cancelled `isCancelled()`

 ### 2. CountDownLatch